code-423n4/docs/roles/sponsors/contest-process.md

 * We'll ask you to share your current smart contracts and answer a few questions about the scope you’d like wardens to focus on.
 If you decide to move ahead with an audit, **the relevant code will be made public** at the time of your audit.
 * After your code has been reviewed, Code4rena staff will contact you to iron out the details.
 * Once we’ve received a deposit, we will finalize scheduling and begin to promote the audit.
+* In order to launch your audit on schedule, your audit repo (including the `README`) must be completely set up and shared with us at least 48 business hours (2 business days) before your audit is scheduled to start.
+This ensures we have time to review it and help you finalize any last-minute details.

 ### During the audit

-* Be prepared for a **code freeze for the duration of the audit** — important because it establishes a level playing field.
+* Be prepared for a **code freeze for the duration of the audit** — critical because it maintains a level playing field.
 We want to ensure everyone's looking at the same code, no matter when they look during the audit.
 (Note: this includes your own repo, since a PR can leak alpha to our wardens!)
 * We ask for a member or members of your engineering team to be available in the C4 Discord server in order to answer wardens’ questions via DM.
 * Please avoid discussing any issues submitted by wardens in an open channel, as this could give hints to other wardens.